CheViana/poc-files/README.md

 ### Create GKE cluster

 Create GCP project.
-Create GKE cluster - one zone, at least 3 nodes, 6 vCPU, 24Gb mem, disk type standard 100Gb is fine.
+Create GKE cluster - one zone, at least 3 nodes.
+2 vCPU, 8Gb mem, disk type standard 100Gb is fine for one node.

 ### Bucket and transfer jobs

-Create Google storage bucket.
+Create Google storage bucket in the GCP project that was just created.
 Save it's name.
-Add 2 directories in it: *words-list* and *results*.
+Add 2 directories in the bucket: *words-list* and *results*.
+Alt, create 2 buckets and put directory *words-list* in one and *results* into another.
 Create 2 [Google storage transfer jobs](https://cloud.google.com/storage-transfer/docs/create-transfers):
 - from local directory `${KN_POC_HOME}/textfiles` to GS bucket/words-list
 - from GS bucket/results to local directory `${KN_POC_HOME}/results`

-Create service account that has permissions to run transfer jobs: role Storage Transfer User.
+Create service account that has permissions to run transfer jobs (role Storage Transfer User), and that can edit/create files in the buckets (role Storage Object User).
 Generate keys for the service account.
 Save them to local files in this repo:

 - `dags/gcp-creds.json`
 - `webapps/count-en/gcp-creds.json`